 Safe and Secure Checkout

 If you pay by credit card, your credit card details will be processed by our payment gateway (Stripe) over a secure SSL connection and protected with AES 256-bit encryption.
-We also offer payment via PayPal, another payment system with a strong emphasis on security and protection for buyers.
+We also offer secure payment via Apple Pay, Google Pay, and Afterpay.

-Is my credit card information stored on FoxyLearning's servers?
+Is my credit card information stored on your servers?

 What is SSL encryption?